Smoked Pork Ribs with zero added sugar, with a Sugar Free BBQ Sauce making them Keto friendly? Is it possible!? Why yes it can be done!

-Smoked pork ribs with zero added sugar?
-Why yes it can be done!
-These ribs are made with a savory and sweet dry rub that has zero added sugar, as well as an incredible BBQ sauce that is naturally sweetened.
+These Keto Ribs are made with a savory and sweet dry rub that has zero added sugar, as well as an incredible sugar free BBQ sauce that is naturally sweetened.

 Because he didn’t even understand what Keto was.
 I mean, barbecue ribs with….no….added…sugar!?!

 So after schooling him about the importance of low to no sugar diets we went straight into the challenge.
 We sat down and devised a plan to make a spare rib, with sauce, and try to get that sweet and savory flavor, plus tenderness, with….wait for it….no added sugar.
 We’ve made sugar free sauces before, so it was really a matter of creating a compatible sugar free dry rub, and applying it to our normal technique for great ribs.

 And as you read this, our hope is that it’s a guide for you to make your own changes for the flavors you like and adapt them to your taste and dietary preferences!

 People have various reasons for cutting carbs and sugars from their diets.
 For us, it was because there were a number of people reaching out to discover if they could actually make delicious BBQ within a Keto diet.
 So we did some research and found some basics.